cicada-lang/inet-cute/docs/articles/notes-about-interaction-nets.md

-When we want to connect two nodes by an edge, the connection must go through the ports of the nodes, and the type of the ports must matches.
+When we want to connect two nodes by an edge, the connection must go through the ports of the nodes, and the types of the ports must match with each other.

 > [Interaction nets](https://en.wikipedia.org/wiki/Interaction_nets)
 > studies how to use interaction